briansuhh/100-Days-of-Python/Day 8/README.md

+# Coding Exercises

-# Exercise 1 - Paint Area Calculator
+## Exercise 1 - Paint Area Calculator
 - Instructions:<br>
 The instructions on the paint can says that 1 can of paint can cover 5 square meters of wall.
 Given a random height and width of wall, calculate how many cans of paint you'll need to buy.<br>
 number of cans = (wall height x wall width) ÷ coverage per can.